-Outpatient Alcohol Addiction Detox Center in San Francisco Bay Area
+Outpatient Alcohol Addiction Detox Treatment in SF Bay Area

 Alcohol is one of the most commonly abused substances in our own and many other societies around the world.
 43% of men have binged on alcohol at one time or another, according to statistics from the National Institute on Alcohol Abuse and Alcoholism.
 When this severe behavior continues over a long period, the effect on health, longevity, employment and relationships can be devastating.